ismailbozkurt/ismailbozkurt.github.io/Content/Notes2Myself/Notes2Myself.md

 > If I have an hour to solve a problem, I spend 55 minutes thinking about the problem and 5 minutes thinking about solutions. - Albert Einstein

 > If you can't explain it simply, you don't understand it well enough. - Albert Einstein

+> When you sum imagination and technical knowledge, you can invent infinite things.

+>> What happens a website changes ui or functionality based on user via browser?
+For example, based on the information about the user, the website changes the ui or functionality. is it possible?